Grant Orchard

 Grant Orchard is a British animation director and designer who lives and works in London.

+Career

-He is the creator of the CBeebies series Hey Duggee.
-Based at Studio AKA, he has created many eye-catching spots for a wide range of clients.
+Orchard is best known for being the creator of the CBeebies series Hey Duggee.
+Based at Studio AKA, he has created many spots for a wide range of clients.
 On 24 January 2012, he was nominated for an Academy Award for the animated short film A Morning Stroll.

+Personal life

-He studied animation at the University for the Creative Arts.
+Orchard was born in West London and has two sons.
+He studied animation at the University for the Creative Arts and graduated in 1995.
+He is a fan of Crystal Palace.